yongtuoliu/yongtuoliu.github.io/_pages/projects.md

 \- We introduce a novel yet challenging research problem, interactive crowd video generation, committed to producing diverse and continuous crowd video, and relieving the difficulty of insufficient annotated real-world datasets for crowd scene analysis.

 - <b>DataFountain Adversarial AI Challenge [[Homepage](https://www.datafountain.cn/)]</b> <br>
-\- This is an adversarial chanlenge for remote-sensing image classification.
+\- This is an adversarial challenge for remote-sensing image classification.
 I was mainly dedicated to the investigation and re-implementation of general adversarial algorithms.
 In particular, we modify MI-FGSM as the baseline model, and adopt the ensemble learning strategy to attack several substitutes of the target model.